diogotcorreia/master-thesis/docs/content/ch02-background.typ

 It is possible to write statements outside of functions, which will be executed as soon as the file is loaded by the interpreter, but developers can also use functions and classes to organise their code.
-Additionally, Python is dynamically typed language, meaning it does not require explicit type declarations from developers, nor does it enforce typing of variables during runtime, but rather of values.
+Additionally, Python is a dynamically typed language, meaning it does not require explicit type declarations, nor does it enforce typing of variables during runtime, but rather of values.
-Nevertheless, developers are still allowed to provide types for variables and function arguments, but those are not checked at runtime and are used for static analysis only.
+Nevertheless, developers can still optionally specify types for variables and function arguments, but those are not checked at runtime and are only used for static analysis.

 There are a few built-in types in the language, including primitives such as integers, strings, booleans,